FATMAP difficulty grade

 From the col at 1200 m.a.s.l.

-See own route description "Skårasalen to the fjord" 3.
+See our route description "Skårasalen to the Fjord".
+3.

 Steep skiing down one of the couloirs in the west face